martibosch/pylandstats/docs/src/index.rst

 --------

 * Compute pandas DataFrames of landscape metrics at the patch, class and landscape level
-* Analyze the spatio-temporal evolution of landscapes
+* Analyze the spatiotemporal evolution of landscapes
 * Analyze landscape changes accross environmental gradients

 Using PyLandStats